adlynadika/GroupA_Section01/README.md

 The home page serves as the welcoming interface for users.
 It includes:

 - Background Information: Details about the hospital
-- Key Highlights: Overview of departments, specialties, and healthcare facilities.
+- Key Highlights: Overview of the vission and mission of the hospital
-- Call-to-Action Buttons: Direct access to functionalities such as 'Book Appointment', 'Log In', and 'Register'.
+- Call-to-Action Buttons: Direct access to functionalities such as 'Pharmacy','Doctors','Appointment'
-- Announcements Section: Updates on hospital events, health tips, and news.

 ## 3.3 Patient Registration